wavesoft/dot-dom/README.md

 The `props` property contains the properties object as given when the component was created.

-The `state` is initialized to an empty object `{}` and it's updated by calling the `setState({ newState })` method.
-The latter will also trigger an update to the component and it's children.
+The `state` is initialized to an empty object `{}` and any change to the object will re-render the component and it's children.

-You can also assign properties to the `state` object directly if you don't want to cause an update.

 ### Tag Shorthand `tag( [properties], [children ...] )`